vmware-tanzu/velero/design/Implemented/backup-resources-order.md

 This document proposes a solution that allows user to specify a backup order for resources of specific resource type.

 ## Background
-During backup process, user may need to back up resources of specific type in some specific order to ensure the resources were backup properly because these resources are related and ordering might be required to preserve the consistency for the apps to recover itself from the backup image
+During backup process, user may need to backup resources of specific type in some specific order to ensure the resources were backup properly because these resources are related and ordering might be required to preserve the consistency for the apps to recover itself from the backup image
 (Ex: primary-secondary database pods in a cluster).

 ## Goals
-- Enable user to specify an order of back up resources belong to specific resource type
+- Enable user to specify an order of backup resources belong to specific resource type

 ## Alternatives Considered
 - Use a plugin to backup an resources and all the sub resources.
 For example use a plugin for StatefulSet and backup pods belong to the StatefulSet in specific order.
 This plugin solution is not generic and requires plugin for each resource type.